nspcc-dev/neo-go/docs/node-configuration.md

     SystemFee: 100000000
 ```
 where:
+- `MaxValidUntilBlockIncrement` is an upper height increment limit for transaction's
+  ValidUntilBlock field value relative to the current blockchain height, exceeding
+  which a transaction will fail validation.
+This setting is used to initialize
+  `MaxValidUntilBlockIncrement` value of native Policy contract at `Echidna`
+  hardfork.
+If not set, then `ProtocolConfiguration`-level
+  `MaxValidUntilBlockIncrement` setting is used as the default value.

+  Note that this value is stored directly in the Policy contract storage, i.e. it
+  affects the chain's state, so it's important to keep it the same on all nodes
+  in frames of a single network.

 - `Roles` is a map from node roles that should be set at the moment of native
   RoleManagement contract initialisation to the list of hex-encoded public keys
   corresponding to this role.
 The set of valid roles includes: